How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 • Do you admire or respect this person?
 Why or why not?

-After reading a book, discuss or use the following as writing prompts:
+After reading a book, discuss or use these questions as writing prompts:

 • What do you think the author’s main point of writing the book was?